underhillanna/PhotosynQ-Documentation/help/_apps_PhotosynQ_for_Desktops.md

 #### Download the PhotosynQ app

 1. Go to <https://photosynq.org/software> and scroll to the **Desktop App**.
-2. Download the for your operating system.
+2. Download the app for your operating system.

 #### Installation